TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorfilemanipulationisnotallowedduringbackup.md

 # Error UserErrorFileManipulationIsNotAllowedDuringBackup

 <!--issueDescription-->
-We have identified that backup operation failed because another process was manipulating files and SQL server does not allow to run backup in parallel with that operation.
+We have identified that backup operation failed because another process was manipulating files.
+SQL server is not able to run backup in parallel with that operation.
 <!--/issueDescription-->

 ## **Recommended Steps**

 To resolve this issue, when Backup operation is in progress:

-* Ensure not to add or drop files to a database
+* Do not add or drop files to a database
-* Ensure not to shrink files
+* Do not shrink files